Information for Prospective Graduate Students

 Visiting the Department

-Students receiving an offer of admission to our graduate program will be invited to visit our department during the spring either in-person or virtually.
+Students receiving an offer of admission to our graduate program will be invited to visit our department at some point during the spring.
+These visits usually involve an online and in-person component allowing you the chance to meet the faculty and students you will be joining while embarking on your graduate career.